English is a core subject that is taught every day in order to develop children’s language skills and build upon their existing linguistic knowledge.

 We provide children with many opportunities to read throughout the school day and children read at home in order to encourage further development.

 Winsor is passionate about instilling a life-long love of reading in all students.
 We provide children with many opportunities to read throughout the school day and children read at home in order to encourage further development.
-Children are expected to read for at least 10 minutes per day (ideally with an adult) and keep a record of this in their home-reading diaries.
+Children are expected to read at home for at least 10 minutes per day (ideally with an adult) and keep a record of this in their home-reading diaries.
 They also have access to Bug Club, an online reading programme that is especially beneficial to families with English as an additional language (EAL), as children can choose to listen to the text out loud.
-In addition to this, we are very excited about our beautiful new school library; each class has a weekly library slot and it is open before and after school so that parents and carers are able to come with their children.
+In addition to this, we are very excited about our beautiful school library; each class has a weekly library slot so children can regularly choose new books to sign out and enjoy.

 At Winsor, we have high expectations for children’s writing.

-At Winsor our aim is to develop successful, confident writers.
+aim is to develop successful, confident writers.
+Our writing curriculum is designed to develop strong communication skills that are vital for success in everyday life.
 Each year group follows a carefully planned curriculum that exposes pupils to a variety of genres through the use of high-quality texts and other stimuli.
 The writing opportunities are relevant and are carefully planned to inspire all children to produce their best work.
+We intend for children to gain a strong command of the written and spoken word along with an understanding of the difference between colloquial and formal speech and grammatical structures.
 There is an emphasis on the process of writing: plan/ gather information, draft, review and improve.
+Through a strong focus on vocabulary and a variety of writing genres, we aim to produce confident writers with the technical skills that they need to succeed in further education and/or future employment.
 In addition, a number of pieces are published throughout the year and children are encouraged to think about the audience and purpose of each work they create.

 There is an emphasis on the process of writing: plan/gather information, draft, review and improve.